peterhendrick/address-watcher/README.md

 You can now run the app locally as long as your mongo server is running.

 The app will run on port 5000.
-To use the app visit localhost:5000 and click register.
+To use the app visit localhost:5000.

 Once running you can add multiple addresses and the app will start watching those addresses for new transactions in real time.
-You may also click on a
+You may also click on an address after entering and visit a page that will show you all transactions found for that address.
+In addition, You can click into a transaction to view it's inputs and outputs.